 Help if you are feeling low or anxious

-All the face-to-face support contacts listed on the previous page are trained to listen to you and can help you decide what's right for you.
-See also the resources and face-to-face support provided below.
+All the face-to-face support contacts listed below are trained to listen to you and can help you decide what is right for you.

 - Parents in Mind – Trained peers offer group and one to one support to mums experiencing emotional difficulties in pregnancy up to the second year after birth.
 Support is available across Warwickshire with groups in Nuneaton, Rugby, Leamington and Stratford.

-- Wellbeing Hubs - Offer one-to-one support, walk-in sessions, peer-led drop-in sessions to those (aged 16+) struggling to cope.
+- Wellbeing for Warwickshire - Offer one-to-one support, walk-in sessions, peer-led drop-in sessions to those (aged 16+) struggling to cope.

 - Mental Health Matters - Telephone helpline and webchat service providing free, confidential 24/7 emotional support.